tymyrddin/red-app/source/docs/recon/dns.md

 ## Third-party hosting

 Take a look at the company’s third-party hosting footprint.
-For example, look for the organization’s S3 buckets.
+For example, look for the organisation’s S3 buckets.
 A way to find those is through [Google dorking](red-recon:docs/osint/google-dorking).

     site:s3.amazonaws.com COMPANY_NAME
     site:amazonaws.com COMPANY_NAME